Achille1994/Algorithm-for-a-Dog-Identification-App/README.md

 ## About Dataset

 1. The Dogs dataset contains images of 133 breeds of dogs from around the world and 8351 total dog images.
-This dataset can be Download here [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
+The original of dataset can be Download here [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).

 2. We use OpenCV's implementation of Haar feature-based cascade classifiers to detect human faces in images.
-The human face dataset can be Download here [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
+The human face original dataset can be Download here [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).

 ## Write an Algorithm for a Dog Identification App
 The goal is to classify images of dogs according to their breed.
 For this project, Dog Identification App will accept any user-supplied image as input.
 If a dog is detected in the image, it will provide an estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.
 Example of output :